ASendellPrice/IIB-rtd/docs/source/glossary.rst

       **Example usage:**
       *“An incident occurred when a misconfigured pipeline parameter caused incorrect variant calls across multiple samples.”*

+   **Ontological references:**

 .. dropdown:: Inconsistencies

    Lack of uniformity or agreement in data, documents, or results.
 ISO expects identification and resolution of inconsistencies.

    **Example usage:**
-   Inconsistencies were found between duplicate PCR reactions, prompting a review of sample handling procedures.
+   *“Inconsistencies were found between duplicate PCR reactions, prompting a review of sample handling procedures.”*

    .. admonition:: **💻 Bioinformatics translation**
       :class: tip